-To form the most accurate review we could, we took the Abode Iota home to learn more about it firsthand.
+To form the most accurate Abode security review we could, we took the Iota home to learn more about it firsthand.
 A few of our tests included setting up “CUE” and Quick Actions automations, triggering the alarm through the sensors and camera.
 We also watched Toki in the living room all day through the live feed while we were in the office.

 We didn’t test the Abode Smart Security kit this time, so we based this review on commonalities between the two systems.
 Both use an app for monitoring and have similar equipment.